TUDelft-PRIME-Books/Linear-Algebra/Chapter7/GramSchmidt.md

   Q = BD = ACD = A(CD),
 $$

-where $CD$ is an upper triangular matrix with positive diagonal entries.
+where $CD$ is an upper-triangular matrix with positive diagonal entries.

 Multiplying both sides with the inverse of $CD$ gives